apache/hbase/BUILDING.md

-Then go into the hbase-native-client directory and run `./bin/start-docker.sh` that will build the docker development environment and when complete will drop you into a shell on a linux vm with all the tools needed installed.
+Then go into the hbase-native-client directory and run `./bin/start-docker.sh` that will build the docker development environment and when complete will drop you into a shell on a linux vm with all the dependencies needed installed.

 # CMake